Early mathematics: developing number skills

 Core ideas you must understand for this topic

-• Communication skills: Using verbal and non-verbal methods to express needs, preferences, and feelings in everyday situations.
+• Communication: Using verbal and non-verbal methods to express needs, feelings, and ideas, such as making choices or asking for help.

 Learning Objectives